Doug-Devv/Doug-Devv/README.md

 </h1>

 <p align="center">
-<b>Hey there!
-I'm Doug, a 15-year-old FiveM developer with big dreams of flying high—literally.
-I’m passionate about creating software for FiveM experiences, but my ultimate goal is to become a pilot or join the U.S. Air Force.
-When I’m not coding, you’ll catch me exploring aviation, perfecting my scripts, or daydreaming about soaring through the skies. ✈️</b>
+<b>Hey, I’m Doug!
+I’m 15 and a FiveM developer, always working on new scripts and looking for ways to make cool experiences.
+I’m really passionate about software development and dream of landing a solid job in tech that lets me live comfortably and do what I love every day.
+When I’m not coding, you’ll probably catch me geeking out over new tech trends or just brainstorming ways to improve my skills.
+My ultimate goal is to build a career that gives me both stability and the chance to keep growing in the field.</b>
 </p>

 ---